-Prerequisite: Approval of project or research by department chairperson
+Prerequisite: Approval of project or research by department chairperson Note: May be taken 4 times

-Transfer acceptability: CSU; UC - Credit determined by UC upon review of course syllabus.
+Transfer acceptability: CSU; UC - Credit determined by UC upon review of course svllabus.

 Independent study for students who have demonstrated skills and/or proficiencies in biology subjects and have the initiative to work independently on projects or research outside the context of regularly scheduled classes.
 Students will work under the personal supervision of an instructor.